DanyaShemet/Gradow-components/README.md

 ```
 `<PATH>` is where the library is downloaded.

-Add `pretty-checkbox.min.css` in your html
+Add `graddow-btn.min.css` in your html

  **CDN**
 ```html